osmedeus/documentation/src/installation/token.md

 ***

-You can search in the workflow for `TeleMessByFile` script which will send the message as the content of a file to a specific channel.
+You can search `TeleMessByFile` script in the workflow which will send the message as the content of a file to a specific channel.

 ```yaml